Jixiee/Golang/README.md

 This section provides the code for guessing a random number selected by computer

 For the executable code, check out the [Number Game](Codes/Number_Game.go) file.

+## Fruit Guess

+This section provides the code for guessing a fruit selected by computer in five attempts.

+For the executable code, check out the [Fruit Guess](Codes/FruitGuess.go) file.

 ---